 It is recommended to enable "Consider process status …".
 Note that Syncthing might not be immediately

-re-connect interval there will be no connection attempts while the Syncthing process is not running.
+re-connect interval, there will be no connection attempts while the Syncthing process is not running.

 Configuring hotkeys

 environment.
-Make it invoke
+Have it invoke

 syncthingtray --trigger to show the Qt Widgets based tray menu.